 Teachers are invited to apply for the bursary, by submitting a short application form, by the end of June preceding the academic year to which the bursary will apply.
 Applications will be accepted from the beginning of April and should be sent to email@example.com.
 Members co-opted from the KAS Learning and Engagement Committee will check the applications and choose one which best fits the above aims.
 Schools will be informed of their decision before the end of the summer term.
 The bursary, and the project which it is intended to support, will then run for the whole of the next academic year (September to July).

 Expectations and outcomes:

 Teachers in the successful school will have one year to research their chosen topic and produce related classroom materials.
-For the duration of the project they will have access to an adviser appointed by the KAS Education Committee.
+For the duration of the project they will have access to an adviser appointed by the KAS Learning and Engagement Committee.
 They will be expected to produce: